GoogleCloudDataproc/spark-bigtable-connector/README-template.md

 #### Catalog with variable column definitions

 You can also use `regexColumns` to match multiple columns in the same column family to a single data frame column.
-This can be useful if scenarios where you don't know the exact column qualifiers for your data ahead of time, like when your column qualifier is partially composed of other pieces of data.
+This can be useful in scenarios where you don't know the exact column qualifiers for your data ahead of time, like when your column qualifier is partially composed of other pieces of data.